Company tax cuts a win for 800,000 firms: PM

-Treasurer Scott Morrison, Prime Minister Malcolm Turnbull and Minister for Finance Senator Mathias Cormann Source: AAP
+The federal government has passed legislation to secure $24B-worth of company tax cuts for small and medium-sized businesses.
+Image: Treasurer Scott Morrison, Prime Minister Malcolm Turnbull and Minister for Finance Senator Mathias Cormann (AAP)

 Source: SBS

-The federal government has passed legislation to secure 24 billion dollars worth of company tax cuts for small and medium-sized businesses.
-The move will see the company tax rate lowered from 30 to 25 per cent for businesses with an annual turnover up to 50 million dollars.
+The move will see the company tax rate lowered from 30 to 25 per cent for businesses with an annual turnover up to $50M.

 Business groups have welcomed the measure, but the Labor and Greens parties have criticised the deal.
-Feature by Biwa Kwan